brycefrank/spsys/README.md

 `spsys` derives its classes from the popular `sp` package, thus all `sp`-related functions such as `sp::plot`, `rgdal::writeOGR`, etc. work easily.

+This readme provides a cursory overview of the functionality of this package.
+Refer to the publication [] for a more expansive description as well as the user manual.

 ## Installation

 Install this package directly from GitHub using `devtools`